 Most people don’t have any symptoms.
 For people who do get symptoms, they can include:

 - pelvic pain

-Like all bacteria, Chlamydia will multiply when left untreated.
-If an infected person does not get tested and treated, the infection can spread in their bodies causing irreversible damage to their reproductive organs and can lead to infertility.
-Chlamydia will get worse if untreated even if a person never experiences symptoms.
+Like all bacteria, chlamydia will multiply if left untreated.
+If an infected person does not get tested and treated, the infection can spread and could cause irreversible damage to the reproductive organs, leading to problems like infertility.
+Chlamydia will get worse if untreated, even if a person never experiences symptoms.

 If you are thinking about becoming sexually active or already are, it’s important to get tested.
-Because Chlamydia does not always show symptoms, it can be really difficult to know when someone is infected.
-Teen Clinic tests for Chlamydia by either a swab or most commonly through a urine sample.
-It’s that simple!
+Because chlamydia does not always show symptoms, it can be really difficult to know when someone is infected.
+Teen Clinic tests for chlamydia by either a swab or most commonly through a urine sample.
+It’s simple!
 Results are available within a week or two.